rstudio-conf-2020/rmarkdown-dashboard/README.md

 • Structure dashboards to visualize data from real-time Web sources
 • Design interactive applications for best performance

 In the course of this 2-day workshop, students will gain experience constructing several reports and dashboards from data sets provided to the class.
 We'll also touch on what students would need to deploy such applications within their own organizations.
-Attendees will also participate in a session with Xihui Xie, the creator and co-author of R Markdown, to learn the details behind how R Markdown actually works and to get answers to their thorniest R Markdown questions.
+Attendees will also participate in a session with Yihui Xie, the creator and co-author of R Markdown, to learn the details behind how R Markdown actually works and to get answers to their thorniest R Markdown questions.